Blazing Community Spirit - A recently divorced mother and her ten year old son move from Sherwood Park to the small village of Holden, Alberta.

 Friendships and romance develop while they enjoy the village lifestyle.

-My first book, Blazing Community Spirit is available on amazon for $15.
+My first book, Blazing Community Spirit is available on amazon for $17.

 The Brothers of McCauley, Edmonton - David is opening a cannabis cafe on 98th Street.
-His younger brother is a pastor who works at a drop-in centre on 96th Street.
+His younger brother Peter is a pastor who works at a drop-in centre on 96th Street.
 Their friend Ryan is the proprietor of a vintage furniture shop in Little Italy on 95th Street.
 David and Peter's cousin Kees is visiting from Holland during a pivotal summer in their lives.

 My second book, The Brothers of McCauley, Edmonton is available on amazon for $12.